Klipper3d/klipper/docs/Config_Changes.md

 20230407: The `stalled_bytes` counter in the log and in the `printer.mcu.last_stats` field has been renamed to `upcoming_bytes`.

+20230323: On tmc5160 drivers `multistep_filt` is now enabled by default.
+Set `driver_MULTISTEP_FILT: False` in the tmc5160 config for the previous behavior.

 20230304: The `SET_TMC_CURRENT` command now properly adjusts the globalscaler register for drivers that have it.
 This removes a limitation where on tmc5160, the currents could not be raised higher with `SET_TMC_CURRENT` than the